Anuraaagsingh/SuperMail/README.md

 ### Deployment

-The application is configured for deployment on Vercel:
+The application is configured for deployment on Vercel's free tier:

 1. Connect your GitHub repository to Vercel
    ```bash